 Americana artist Kelly Brightwell and folk-rocker Woody Moran have fused their talents, writing and performing together as Radio Stranger.
 This Portland, OR based act serves up catchy melodies and heartfelt messages with their collection of Eclectic Acoustic Pop tunes.
-Their sound is reminiscent of Birds of Chicago, The Swell Season, and the UK band The Shires.
+Their sound is reminiscent of The Civil Wars, Birds of Chicago, The Swell Season, and the UK band The Shires.
 Their 2nd EP, entitled CROSSTALK, was reviewed with high marks from Music Connection Magazine (Nov 2017) and they are included in Dec 2017 Music Connection's Best Unsigned Bands of 2017.
 They recently were awarded an Official Showcase at the Far-West Conference, also appearing as songwriter panelists alongside Beth Wood and Jim Bruno (Shawn Colvin) at the conference.
 Radio Stranger opened for David Wilcox's only Portland appearance in 2017.
 "Really good songs, great harmonies... you got pocket!"
 David Wilcox.

 What happens when you pair a gravel-voiced groove master with an sensitive Americana-infused soul?
 When you mix the detailed observations of a world traveler with storytelling that brings emotional landscapes to life?
 The songwriting team of Brightwell & Moran.